Adrienne Nelson: Encouraging Connection to Make the World a Better Place

 She is passionate about helping people to express the best in themselves, both individually and collectively, and sees connection as a primary way to achieve this – she encourages us to find our own voice, so that we can speak up for ourselves and be the tellers of our own stories.
 She compels us to resist the urge to settle into the old, familiar spaces and to continue to grow and and stretch outside of our comfort zones, reminding us that this is our life and showing up for it is absolutely worth it.
 Finally, she asks us to continue to meet new people and learn new things from them, and to have the important, uncomfortable conversations – the ones that really help us to expand our minds and understand each other, and that teach us compassion.

 Adrienne truly believes that the world is not an unfortunate place of scarcity but a place of plenty and possibility, and that by sharing our experiences with each other and getting comfortable with being uncomfortable, we can all find a way to live in it together.
 By encouraging connection, Adrienne works to achieve her ultimate goal, which is to make the world a better place.
 In doing so, she inspires us to do the same!
 We are incredibly excited to welcome her to the TEDxMtHood stage this October, and she is just as excited to share her ideas with our community.
 “This is the universe,” she says, “step into it!”

-Annie Galen is a Jill of All Trades and Student at the Wayfinding Academy in Portland, Oregon, where she has lived since 2004.
+Annie Galen is an apprentice carpenter in Portland, Oregon, where she has lived since 2004.
 She has a colorful past that includes hiding people from the Mafia, being a cowgirl in Italy, and chicken herding, which has made her a great storyteller.
 When Annie is not studying for school or writing for TEDxMtHood, you can find her on her yoga mat, enjoying the outdoors in-and-around Portland, or having a beer with friends.
 She also enjoys long walks off short piers and creating confused silences.